David H. Lund

-David Herbert Lund is an American philosopher and writer.
-He is professor emeritus of philosophy at Bemidji State University.
+David Herbert Lund (October 23, 1939 – August 9, 2026) was an American philosopher and writer.
+He was professor emeritus of philosophy at Bemidji State University and specialized in philosophy of mind.

+Life and career

-Lund was born in Roseau, Minnesota.
-He obtained a master's degree in psychology before he pursued his doctorate in philosophy from the University of Minnesota.
+Lund was born in Roseau, Minnesota, on October 23, 1939.
+He obtained a master's degree in psychology from University of North Dakota before he pursued his doctorate in philosophy from the University of Minnesota.
 His doctoral dissertation was "Private Language, the Egocentric Outlook, and the Nature of Mind".
-He joined the philosophy department at Bemidji State University in 1972.
+He joined the philosophy department at Bemidji State University in 1972, where he taught Philosophy until his retirement in 2010.

-He has criticized physicalist views of persons from self-awareness, perceptual experience and the intentionally of thought.
-Lund has defended mind-body dualism.
+He criticized physicalist views of persons from self-awareness, perceptual experience and the intentionality of thought.
+Lund defended mind-body dualism.
 In his book Persons, Souls and Death, he argued that a person is an immaterial subject of conscious states, linked causally to the body but distinct from it.
-He has argued for postmortum survival of the self.
+He argued for postmortem survival of the self.

-He contributed to Contemporary Dualism: A Defense, published in 2014.
-Lund is retired and lives with his family on a farm in Northern Minnesota.
+Lund contributed to Contemporary Dualism: A Defense, published in 2014.

+Lund died from cancer on August 9, 2026, at the age of 86.